ThomasMBury/restitution-cobweb/README.md

 Displays the restitution function, the iterative map as a cobweb plot, and the APD sequence.
 Parameters for the simulation and the restitution function may be varied using the sliders.

-The app is currently hosted on Heroku [here](https://restitution-cobweb.herokuapp.com/).
+The app is currently hosted [here](https://restitution-cobweb.thomasbury.net/).

 ## Running the app locally